 Each factor in this chain corresponds to one layer.
 Backpropagation is simply the efficient, automated application of the chain rule, working backwards from the loss to compute gradients for every weight in the network.

 If the chain rule multiplies many factors less than 1, the gradient shrinks exponentially as it flows backward through layers (the vanishing gradient problem).
 If factors exceed 1, gradients explode.
-Techniques like residual connections (adding the input of a layer to its output), layer normalization, and careful initialization all exist to keep this product near 1.
+Techniques like layer normalization (adding the input of a layer to its output), Section 4.1, and careful initialization all exist to keep this product near 1.
 The transformer architecture uses residual connections around every sub-layer, which is one reason it can be trained to hundreds of layers.

 Common Activation Functions and Their Derivatives